nxp-archive/meta-nxp-hovergames/README-BSP.md

-** IMPORTANT ** Use of this `demo` branch is for demo and evaluation purposes only.
-Use the `master` branch for production use.

 i.MX Linux Yocto Project BSP for HoverGames
 ===========================================

-This README contains instructions for setting up a Yocto build for the HoverGames image with Ubuntu rootfs.
+This README contains instructions for setting up a Yocto build for the HoverGames standard BSP image.

 Install the `repo` utility
 --------------------------